 Farmed and Wild Salmon in British Columbia

-As the representative body of over 60 businesses and organizations through the value chain of finfish aquaculture in BC, the BC Salmon Farmers Association (BCSFA) aims to provide educational information to the public and stakeholders about salmon farming in the province.
-Our goal is to promote opportunities for fish farming in BC by furthering public education and building trust in our sector from communities on Vancouver Island like Port Hardy, Gold River, Campbell River, and Tofino to those on the mainland like Vancouver and Kelowna, and all the way to the nation’s capital in Ottawa.
+As the representative body of over 60 businesses and organizations in the finfish aquaculture sector in British Columbia (BC), the BC Salmon Farmers Association (BCSFA) aims to provide educational information about salmon farming to the public and stakeholders.
+Our goal is to promote opportunities for fish farming in BC by furthering public education and building trust in our sector.
+We engage with communities across BC, from Vancouver, Victoria, Port Hardy, and Campbell River, to Kelowna and even our Canadian capitol of Ottawa.

-One of the more common questions we see comes from individuals trying to better understand the differences between farmed salmon and wild salmon.
+One of the more common questions we receive is about the differences between farmed salmon and wild salmon, particularly in British Columbia.
 This article aims to answer these questions and further our mission to build public understanding and trust in the industry.

-What is the difference between farmed salmon and wild salmon?
+What is the difference between farmed and wild salmon in BC?

-In Britsh Columbia, farmed salmon includes growing salmon in hatcheries on land-based farms, and then in the ocean (aquaculture farms), as well as processing harvested fish at several locations across our province.
-Wild salmon refers to fish born and raised in the wild that migrate as part of their lifecycle.
-In BC, both farmed and wild salmon live in the natural ocean environment during their saltwater lifecycle phase.
+In British Columbia, farmed salmon are grown in hatcheries on land-based farms and then in ocean-based aquaculture farms.
+They are processed at several locations across the province.
+Wild salmon, on the other hand, are born and raised in the wild and migrate as part of their lifecycle.
+Both farmed and wild salmon in BC live in the natural ocean environment during their saltwater lifecycle phase.

 What are the advantages of farmed salmon?